Becoming a physician requires an extensive education that can leave many med school grads with a significant amount of student debt.

 - Consider Student Loan Repayment Programs

-- Make Payments Strategically
+- Max Extra Payments

 1. Seek Out Student Loan Forgiveness Programs

-Various state, local, and federal entities offer student loan forgiveness programs for physicians who work in the government or non-profit sector.
+State, local, and federal entities offer student loan forgiveness programs for physicians who work in the government or non-profit sector.
 Each program has its qualifying terms, so it’s important to do your research to confirm you qualify.

-We’ve pulled together a few notable student loan forgiveness program options to consider.
+Here are some notable student loan forgiveness program options to consider.

+- Public Service Loan Forgiveness: Public Service Loan Forgiveness (PSLF) is restricted to people who work in public service.
+It’s open to physicians who work full-time for a non-profit organization or local, state, and federal government.
 Applicants must have made 120 on-time monthly payments and have Direct loans on an income-driven repayment plan while working for a qualifying employer.